gemoc/ale/revisitors/index.md

 ## Examples and benchmarks

-All the examples of the paper as well as the implementations used in the benchmarks are available at [manuelleduc/ale-compiler-benchmarks](https://github.com/manuelleduc/ale-compiler-benchmarks).
+All examples of the paper as well as the implementations used in the benchmarks are available at [manuelleduc/ale-compiler-benchmarks](https://github.com/manuelleduc/ale-compiler-benchmarks).